wustep/ai-explorations/tic-tac-toe/outputs-1.md

 --|--|--
 X | 8 | 9
 ```
+### Going second attempt (current best).
-EVEN more revisions of opposite corner detection which was flaky.
+- EVEN more revisions of opposite corner detection which was flaky.
 ```
 These are your system instructions.
 Follow this very carefully.